-The university has a multi-year strategy for improving energy efficiency, activating an array of levers: renovating buildings under the banner of Operation Campus and the Covid recovery plan; improving the performance of operating contracts by introducing overall performance public procurement contracts (MPGPs) for heating, ventilation and cooling, requiring savings of at least 25%; gradually increasing the proportion of our energy which comes from renewable sources, installing 3,000m2 of solar panels and aiming to hit 12,000m2 by the end of 2023; connecting to existing district heat networks; using geothermal energy to replace oil heaters on site; establishing a new heat network for the university campus etc.
+Other initiatives The university has a multi-year strategy for improving energy efficiency, activating an array of levers: renovating buildings under the banner of Operation Campus and the Covid recovery plan; improving the performance of operating contracts by introducing overall performance public procurement contracts (MPGPs) for heating, ventilation and cooling, requiring savings of at least 25%; gradually increasing the proportion of our energy which comes from renewable sources, installing 3,000m2 of solar panels and aiming to hit 12,000m2 by the end of 2023; connecting to existing district heat networks; using geothermal energy to replace oil heaters on site; establishing a new heat network for the university campus etc.

-85% of staff

-on contracts

-lasting 2 years or more

-The Centre for Comparative Labour and Social Security Law (COMPTRASEC)

-A "Work, Employment and Normative Factors" project studying the future of salaried employment and the transformations of employment law.
+5.034 publications > 85% of staff on contracts lasting 2 years or more The Centre for Comparative Labour and Social Security Law (COMPTRASEC) A "Work, Employment and Normative Factors" project studying the future of salaried employment and the transformations of employment law.
 The center's "Social Risks, Solidarities and Responsibilities" project, meanwhile, studies the new challenges for social security posed by health and environmental risks related to work.

-Bordeaux Sciences Économiques (BSE), a CNRS - University of Bordeaux combined research unit

-With 40 researchers, lecturerresearchers and doctoral students, BSE has established a research program devoted to "International Economics, History and Finance," exploring the globalization of finance and the economy.

-The University of Bordeaux's social dialogue committee

-A platform for discussion between staff and representatives of the university administration, examining all regulatory changes and measures pertaining to human resources.
-OUR ROAD MAP FOR THE TRANSITIONS: COMMITMENT community and its structures for transformations in the work and study environment.
+Bordeaux Sciences Économiques (BSE), a CNRS - University of Bordeaux combined research unit With 40 researchers, lecturerresearchers and doctoral students, BSE has established a research program devoted to "International Economics, History and Finance," exploring the globalization of finance and the economy.
+The University of Bordeaux's social dialogue committee A platform for discussion between staff and representatives of the university administration, examining all regulatory changes and measures pertaining to human resources.
+The university will prepare its community and its structures for transformations in the work and study environment.
+FOR THE TRANSITIONS: COMMITMENT OUR ROAD MAP 7 .....

-The university will prepare its
+KEY FIGURES

+18

-31 spin-offs / start-ups
+>420 publications > 31 spin-offs / start-ups

-€2,584,210 income from industrial and commercial activities
+• €2,584,210 income from industrial and commercial activities

-OUR ROAD MAP FOR THE TRANSITIONS: 23 COMMITMENT

-The key stakes of the transition

-will inform the way we
+OUR ROAD MAP FOR THE TRANSITIONS COMMITMENT The key stakes of the transition will inform the way we

 manage and structure

 research and innovation

+7

-VIA Inno, a platform for research into technological intelligence within the French innovation ecosystem in 2021-2022
+VIA Inno, a platform for research into technological intelligence within the French innovation ecosystem Founded in 2009 at the GREThA centre for research in economics, VIA Inno aims to promote technological

-Founded in 2009 at the GREThA centre for research in economics, VIA Inno aims to promote technological intelligence within the French innovation ecosystem, as well as strengthening innovation governance within our businesses, universities and territories.
+in 2021-2022 > 4.8% employees with disabilities in 2021 intelligence within the French innovation ecosystem, as well as strengthening innovation governance within our businesses, universities and territories.
 VIA Inno works with partners to co-develop research projects, co-construct strategic studies and provide training.

-- > 202 publications

-- > 8% of students from developing

-- > 2.2% students with disabilities

-4.8% employees with disabilities in 2021

-The ISI (Innovation-Science-Industries) Program at Bordeaux Sciences Economiques

-20 teachers and researchers united by an interest in the factors underlying creative dynamics, from the early stages of research through to the deployment of results in business and industry.

-Bachelor of Technology degree in Mechanical and Process Engineering, Innovation in Industry option

-Students get to contribute directly to the market launch of a new product, working on the first three stages in the product life cycle and learning about the changing needs of businesses and the careers of the future.

-UBee Lab, a start-up incubator founded in 2016 in collaboration with the CNRS, INSERM and other research bodies integrated policy to promote diversity and equal opportunities, firmly opposing all forms of discrimination and violence

-Four facilities playing host to 20 startups, as well as supporting over 100 student entrepreneurs each year.
+The ISI (Innovation-Science-Industries) Program at Bordeaux Sciences Economiques 20 teachers and researchers united by an interest in the factors underlying creative dynamics, from the early stages of research through to the deployment of results in business and industry.
+Bachelor of Technology degree in Mechanical and Process Engineering, Innovation in Industry option Students get to contribute directly to the market launch of a new product, working on the first three stages in the product life cycle and learning about the changing needs of businesses and the careers of the future.
+UBee Lab, a start-up incubator founded in 2016 in collaboration with the CNRS, INSERM and other research bodies Four facilities playing host to 20 startups, as well as supporting over 100 student entrepreneurs each year.
+Sustainable Cities and Territories An undergraduate program training future professionals to address the challenges of climate change, declining biodiversity, social tensions, spatial segregation and the complexity of urban territories.
+KEY FIGURES 202 publications 8% of students from developing nations 2.2% students with disabilities

-The university has adopted a comprehensive,